 In Whin Park you can sit by the river, or try out the miniature railway, boating lake and children's play areas.

 Inverness Botanic Gardens is a must-see with its colourful gardens, cactus house and cafe.
-The tropical greenhouse is currently closed but there's still plenty to see.
 Open daily all year round.
 Entrance is free.